Gagrio/suse-support-material/Notes/KB-Edge-PTF.md

 Build a new image for your cluster with the same base image and the PTF kernel applied on it, same as before with Edge Image Builder.
 You will need to reboot though as applying a kernel on an existing image happens on combustion stage.
 A simple workflow for this would be:

-- Create a `rpms` directory in your main Edge Image Builder directory and inside it store the rpm(s), a directory for the `gpg-keys` (more info on this can be found here: https://github.com/suse-edge/edge-image-builder/blob/v1.1.0/docs/building-images.md#rpms) and the suse_ptf_key file:
+- Create a `rpms` directory in your main Edge Image Builder directory and inside it store the rpm(s), a directory for the `gpg-keys` (more info on this can be found on the Edge Image Builder documentation) and the `suse_ptf_key.asc` file as:
 ```
 rpms/
 ├── gpg-keys